gvwilson/sensibleadventures/cloudherd/cloudherd.md

 Grappa Gas made everyone wait until Pillow was only a couple of strides below the mounting platform before he let Sensy and Rash jump.
-The teenagers had been doing it since they were little children, but the brief moment of flight and *poof!* as they landed still made them all whoop.
+The teenagers had been doing it since they were children, but the brief moment of flight and *poof!* as they landed still made them whoop just like Aft had.

-"Your turn," Grappa Gas said to Kulbinder.
+Aft steered the cow out of the way so that Big Blue could take her place beneath the plank.
+Grappa Gas landed on him with a soft *thud*.
+Granna Fee tossed down two bundles of blankets.
+"Your turn," she said to Kulbinder.

 The tiger's ears lay flat against his skull, and his tail whipped from side to side.
-Noxy was sure he was going to refuse, but with a sudden burst of speed he charged to the end of the plank and flung himself into the air.
-Grappa Gas, Granna Fee, and Noxy leaned over the railing.
+For a moment Noxy was sure he was going to refuse, but with a sudden burst of speed he charged to the end of the plank and jump.
+She and Granna Fee leaned over the railing.

-"Huh," Grappa Gas said.
+"Huh," Granna Fee said.
 "I guess they really do always land on their feet."

 *Twinge.* Noxy winced and put her hand on the back of her head.
 There it was again, that feeling of, of---of something, but what?

-Granna Fee noticed her expression.
+Her grandmother noticed her expression.
 "Are you all right?"

 "Sure," Noxy lied.
-One of the grownups' many rules about cloudherding was that people shouldn't fly if they were sick, but she wasn't going to admit anything that might mean being left behind.
-"Come on, let's go."
+One of the grownups' many rules was that no one should fly if they were sick, and she was *not* going to be left behind.
+"Come on, let's see if you remember your lessons."

-Aft steered the cow out of the way so that Big Blue could take her place beneath the plank.
-Grappa Gas landed on him with a soft *thud*.
-Granna Fee jumped a moment later, and Noxy a moment after that.
+"Cheeky," her grandmother said.
+Three quick steps and a little hop and she was gone, leaving Noxy alone on the platform.
+She took a deep breath, grinned, and sprinted for the end of the plank.

+She landed just a stride away from her grandmother, who was still lying flat on her back on the cloud.
 "Oof," Granna Fee grunted, rolling over and sitting up.
-"That's not as soft as it used to be."
-But then she smiled like the girl she had once been and put her arm around Noxy so that her granddaughter could lean against her the way she had so many times before.

-Granna Fee pressed her hand against Big Blue and closed her eyes.
+"He's not as soft as he used to be."
+Then she smiled and put her arm around Noxy so that her granddaughter could lean against her as she pressed her hand against Big Blue and closed her eyes.
 The cloud turned obediently and began drifting toward the mouth of the gorge.

-"I'll take lead," Aft called through cupped hands.
+"I'll take lead," Aft called back through cupped hands.

-"Yes, you said," Granna Fee muttered under her breath.
-She slowed Big Blue so that Pillow could pass.
+"Really?
+How unusual of you," Granna Fee said just loudly enough for Noxy to hear.
+She steered Big Blue into position behind the smaller cow.
 As she did so, Aft took the ox horn from his belt and blew three loud notes, low high low.
 Indy blew an answering note as the two clouds passed through the gate and into the wide expanse of the pass.

 Cloudherding is cold work, even in the summer.
-In the spring, in the mountains, when breath still fogs and the wind pokes its fingers through every loose seam and down every collar, it's beyond freezing.
-A hundred heartbeats after they left the cloud pen, Granna Fee had wrapped a fleece around herself and her granddaughter, leaving only their faces exposed.
+In the spring, in the mountains, when breath still fogs and the wind pokes its fingers through every loose seam and down every collar, it's freezing.
+As they passed through the mouth of the ravine, Granna Fee took a camel hair blanket from the nearest bundle and wrapped it around herself and Noxy, leaving only their faces exposed.
 Up ahead, Noxy saw that Rash and Sensy had done the same---as Sensy said, he might be a goof, but at least he was a *warm* goof.

 Only Grappa Gas seemed unaffected.
-"Saints and their inventions, but I miss this," he sighed.
-He'd brought a cushion to rest his wooden leg on so that it wouldn't poke into Big Blue, but a long scarf was his only concession to the freezing temperature.
+"Saints and their inventions, but I love this," he sighed.
+He'd brought a cushion to rest his wooden leg on so that it wouldn't poke into Big Blue, but a long scarf only slightly less exuberant than the one Rash was wearing was his only concession to the freezing temperature.
 "Look, the condors are back in their nest!
 We should invite them them to visit some time."

-"They're not really the most sociable of creatures," Granna Fee said dryly.
+"They're not really the most sociable creatures," Granna Fee said dryly.

 Grappa Gas harrumphed.
 "You just have to get to know them.
 I wonder if any of their chicks will be Gifted this year?
 That would be a thing, wouldn't it?
-Oh, and down there, is that---saints, is that a person down there?"
+Wait, down there---is that a person?"

 "Where?"
-Noxy pushed the heavy fleece aside and scrambled to the cloud's leading edge.
+Noxy pushed the heavy blanket aside and scrambled to the cloud's leading edge.
 "I don't see, where?"

-Grappa Gas shook his head.
-"Sorry, girl, it was just a troll."
-He patted her shoulder.
+Behind her back, Granna Fee scowled at Grappa Gas.
+The old man cleared his throat.
+"Sorry, sweetling---it was probably just a troll."
+He patted her shoulder awkwardly.

-"Someone needs to remember to wear his glasses when he's out and about," Granna Fee sniffed pointedly.
-Grappa Gas harrumphed again, but didn't reply.
+"Someone needs to remember to wear his glasses when he's out and about," Granna Fee sniffed pointedly, holding open the blanket so that her granddaughter could rejoin her and then shooting another look at the old man.

 It had taken the tiger a day to hike up the pass to Stale Leftovers.
-The cloudherds covered the same distance in less than half an hour, even with the headwind.
+The cloudherds covered the same distance half an hour, even with the headwind.
 "There," Granna Fee said, pointing at a thin plume of smoke.

 Grappa Gas frowned, then looked at Kulbinder.
 "I thought you said there were just a few of them."